michael8php/word-filter/README.md

 ## Word Filter Wordpress Plugin

-Replaces a list of words
+Replaces a list of words.